-- 2 tbsp. fish sauce
+- 2 tablespoon fish sauce

-- 1 tsp. olive oil
+- 1 teaspoon olive oil

-Add coconut milk, green curry paste, and fish sauce.
+- Add coconut milk, green curry paste, and fish sauce.
 Allow to simmer uncovered for about 10 minutes, or until most of the coconut water has evaporated and the sauce is nice and creamy.

-Add the snap peas to the coconut curry sauce and cook for about 1 minute.
+- Add the snap peas to the coconut curry sauce and cook for about 1 minute.

-Add shrimp and cook for 30 seconds.
+- Add the shrimp and cook for 30 seconds.

 I’ve made this countless times and still LOVE IT!
 Can’t do seafood here so just sub for chicken.
 I like to add bell peppers in too because they are a favorite of mine.
 100% recommend.